 While using the warm setting, make sure to keep the lid on your crockpot, as it traps heat and moisture, keeping your food at the perfect serving temperature.

 Avoid opening the lid frequently, as it can let heat escape and reduce the effectiveness of the warm setting.

 Slow Cooker on Warm Overnight

-If you want to use your slow cooker overnight it’s recommended to complete cooking at a low or high setting overnight before switching to warm mode when the dish is complete.
-Your dish will be ready in the morning on the warm setting.
+If you want to use your slow cooker overnight, it’s recommended to complete cooking at a low or high setting overnight before switching to warm mode when the dish is complete.
+Your dish will be ready in the morning in the warm setting.